Opendatabay/Docs/marketplace/purchase-types.md

-# Opendatabay Marketplace - Purchase Types
+# Opendatabay Marketplace - Data Delivery Methods

 Welcome to the Opendatabay Marketplace!
 Our platform offers multiple ways to purchase and access high-quality datasets, catering to various data consumption needs.
 Below are the different types of purchasing options available on our marketplace: